All Posts Flight Simulator

 Yoke/Stick

 When it comes to flight sim yokes, there are only a few options on the market, but all work great. if you’re considering buying a ready-made panel, however, it’s important to consider compatibility.
-The Stay Level Avionix panel we mentioned before, is compatible with all three yoke systems mentioned here.
+The Stay Level Avionix panel we mentioned before, is compatible with both yoke systems mentioned here.

 Do you prefer flying with a joystick instead of a yoke?
 Maybe you’re considering building a more military jet-type of cockpit?
 Here are two great options when it comes to flight simulator joysticks!